 The document may be a duplicate of a document that was insufficient, resubmitted and is now approved; or it is not exactly the document that was requested but it is acceptable.
 The document has been reviewed and no further action is required.

 The document is approved and acceptable based upon electronic review, but the original hard copy must also be received by the Office of Attorney Admissions.

-The document is approved and no further action is required.
+The document is what was requested and is approved.
+No further action is required.

-Only under limited circumstances, when specifically instructed by staff to do so.
-Most documents must be uploaded to your web-based application.
-In addition, many uploaded documents must also be submitted in hard copy.
+No. Only under limited circumstances, when specifically instructed by staff this prohibition is waived.
+Documents must be uploaded to your web-based application.
 Please refer to the application document instructions for specifics about particular required documents.

 All application materials are acknowledged through the application management system.
 Our goal is to accurately and completely review your application and documents as soon as possible after receipt of materials.
 In acknowledging receipt of your application materials, you will also be advised of items that remain outstanding.
 Staff will not confirm receipt of materials by telephone as this not only compromises the confidentiality of the application process, but also delays the review and confirmation of those materials.

 Hard copy documents are not required to be sent to our office.

 No. The University of Colorado and Denver University will provide the names of all students who graduated and who are taking the Colorado bar exam.
 But you must inform the registrar's office that you are taking the exam so they will know to send us a certification of your graduation.

 It takes several weeks following receipt of grades for the law school registrars to certify the graduation of their students.
 If you have informed your law school that you are taking the Colorado Bar Exam, provided the blank Certificate of Graduation.
 Law schools may upload a copy of your Law School Graduation Certificate here.

 They are part of a fingerprint-based criminal history check.
 New fingerprints are required with each application submission, including reapplication.
 Please read all of the information regarding the Fingerprint Submission Requirement